 The 'traditional' approach to workplace bullying allegations is to use an adversarial, investigative process to try to 'prove' that bullying has occurred.

-And yet it is extremely rare that such an approach leads to an effective outcome for anyone involved, to the extent that many people resign themselves to the supposedly 'inevitable' destructive outcomes of such allegations:
+And yet it is extremely rare that such an approach leads to an effective outcome for anyone involved, to the extent that many people resign themselves to the 'inevitable' destructive outcomes of such allegations:

-So what is a more constructive approach?
+So WHY are these outcomes not 'inevitable' and WHAT is a more constructive approach?

 Stepping out of the Circle of Blame to Create an Effective Outcome for All!